oliverrdz/Envismetrics/readme.md

 7. Analyze New Data
 	- If you want to analyze a new set of data, press the "Try Again" button to restart the process.

 By following these simple steps, you can efficiently utilize Envismetrics for your electrochemical kinetic analysis, ensuring accurate and reproducible results.
+The test data is available at [Test_Set](https://github.com/Woffee/Envismetrics/tree/main/Test_Set) folder.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>